 Credit: Walter Wlodarczyk/NYC & Co.

 Go beyond pumpkin farms with these Halloween happenings.
-The Great Jack O’Lantern Blaze takes place at Van Cortlandt Manor in Croton-on-Hudson (through November 19) and at Old Bethpage Restoration Village in Long Island, (through November 5).
+The Great Jack O’Lantern Blaze takes place at Van Cortlandt Manor in Croton-on-Hudson (through November 17) and at Old Bethpage Restoration Village in Long Island, (through November 3).
 At either venue, admire an incredible display of over 7,000 hand-carved jack o’lanterns carved by a team of artisans.
 A NYC tradition, the Village Halloween Parade (October 31) brings out creative costume makers and parade marchers and marshals heading up 6th Avenue.
 Dress in your best Halloween costume and join the Bronx Zoo for their annual Boo at the Zoo.
 This family-friendly Halloween bash features an exciting costume parade, spooky stories, pumpkin carving, magic demonstrations, and wildlife theater shows.
-(September 30 through October 29, Saturdays and Sundays, and Monday, October 9).
-Held on October 21, the Halloween Fest and Parade on Riverhead’s Main Street features a coffin race, trick or treating, and a goblin parade.
-Parades aside, some New York cemeteries offer public tours including Mount Hope Cemetery in Rochester, Green-Wood Cemetery in Brooklyn, Sleepy Hollow Cemetery, or Woodlawn Cemetery in The Bronx.
+(September 28 through October 27, Saturdays and Sundays, and Monday, October 14).
+Held on October 19, the Halloween Fest and Parade on Riverhead’s Main Street features a coffin race, trick or treating, and a goblin parade.
+Parades aside, some New York cemeteries offer public tours including Mount Hope Cemetery in Rochester, Green-Wood Cemetery in Brooklyn, Sleepy Hollow Cemetery in Sleepy Hollow, or Woodlawn Cemetery in The Bronx.

 Fall Festivals